onmax/nimiq-ui/apps/nimiq-css/assets/article.md

 ## Chapter 1: The Quest Begins

 ### Setting Off

-Pixel, a curious little byte, had always dreamed of exploring the vast and mysterious world of Cryptoland.
-One day, Pixel decided it was time to embark on a quest to understand the magic behind cryptocurrencies, especially the legendary Nimiq.
+Pixel, a curious little byte, lived in the bustling heart of a digital city and always dreamed of exploring the vast world of Cryptoland.
+Intrigued by the mysteries of cryptocurrencies, especially the legendary Nimiq, Pixel decided it was time to go on a quest.

+Little did he know that his journey would take him to the far reaches of the blockchain, where he would encounter ancient codes, treacherous bugs and the wisdom of code wizards.

 #### The Preparation